 6) “Blessed are the pure in heart: for they shall see God.”
 What does being pure in heart mean?
 It should be obvious that man, who is totally depraved in nature, cannot purify his own heart.
 What example do we find in the Old or New Testaments of a saint who made his own heart pure?
 None.
 Those who try to purify their own hearts either live a life of frustrating failure or, if they deceive themselves into thinking they have succeeded, wind up as self-righteous puffballs.

 Having a pure heart is a work of God, who in Ezekiel 36:26 says, “A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you a heart of flesh.”
 If we are going to have a pure heart, it must be a new heart, and that is a miracle of God.
-We do not sanctify ourselves by working at it.
-We are sanctified by the new birth.
-And God continues to sanctify us by working in us.
-Yes, we may show outwardly the sanctification God is working in us, but it is God who works in us both to will and to do of His good pleasure.
+We do not sanctify ourselves.
+Jesus is our sanctification (1 Corinthians 1:30; Hebrews 10:10, 14).
+Further reading: “Are We Sanctified by Works or by Grace?”

 Do you have a pure heart?
 If so, you will know your sin and mourn over it.
 Having a pure heart does not mean being sinless.
 As 1 John 1:8 says, “If we say that we have no sin, we deceive ourselves, and the truth is not in us.”
 But, as John again says, “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 And in 1 John 3:2, “Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.”
 Do you have a pure heart from God?
 If so, you are blessed because you will see Him as He is.